Stimul-Al/Lever-Pets/README.md

 ## Description

 ### General description
-* A person can have an animal
+* A person can have several animals
-* Animals are dogs and cats
+* Animal can have several owners
-* If person disappeared, his animals disappeared too
+* Animals are dogs or cats
-* Animal couldn't have owner
+* Removing a person leads to the removal of his animals
-* Owners can swap animals
+* Owners can exchange animals

 ### Maven compile & run commands
 ```